 Seán stopped and waited until the man gazed up.
 His eyes were clear.
 Alcohol was not his armour.
 Seán inhaled the stranger’s serenity and relaxed.

 “Is there anything you would like from the shop?”

-His eyes drifted to an open tin by his side.
-“No,” he said, “I’ve enough for today.”
+The beggar’s gaze drifted to a half-full tin of dog food by his side.
+“No,” he said, “I’ve enough for her today, thanks.”

 “Are you sure?
 What about you?”

 He thought for a moment, then smiled.
 “A SMALL bottle of water for us, please.”

 They chatted about the dog and his health.

 Pinstripe-man breezed past them, back bent to the task of pushing his special offer to his oversized car boot.

 Abóòd sat cross-legged on the tiled floor blowing at a wooden boat.
 Its sail, made from fine linen, billowed to his softest breath.
 A present from Tarek, his father, on this his second birthday.
 He wished his grandparents could see his ship.
 They could have voyaged beyond the city.
 Why did they go to market and never come home?

 Aisha kneaded dough, smiling every time her only child giggled or shrieked with excitement.
 Every day she prepared flatbread using a family recipe as old as Damascus.
 Tarek claimed it to be the finest in all Aleppo, maybe the world.
 Even now, with only gritty, poor flour available he never complained.
 Some days they filled their bowls with stale water and pretended it was food.
 How her belly ached on those days.
 Seeing Abóòd cry himself to sleep.